MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 ﻿---
-title: "How to: replace the default Power Pages AI chatbot with a Power Virtual Agents bot"
+title: Replace the default Power Pages AI chatbot with a Power Virtual Agents bot
 description: Learn how to replace the default Power Pages AI chatbot with a Power Virtual Agents bot. ms.topic: how-to ms.date: 11/30/2023